Leon7308/Leon7308/README.md

 * Looking for entry level opportunities, so feel free to contact me (details below) 💌
 * I enjoy using Data to solve problems 📈
 * My Areas of interest are - Data Science, Machine Learning, Data Vizualization, Augmented Reality, and Software Development 🤓
-* I love a new challenge so bring it on 😤
+* I love a new challenge 😤
 <br><br>
 ### Tech Skills